Software Developer Skill Assessment: How to Hire the Best Software Engineer for Your Organization

 Flexibility

 It's improbable that any development project proceeds according to the original plan.
 Software engineers need the flexibility to adjust to changes within the company, the team, and the project itself.
-They should also be ready to learn new skills and technology in such a rapidly changing industry.
+They should also be ready to learn new skills and technology in a rapidly changing industry.

 Collaboration and Teamwork